x-radio/QuickPID/README.md

 # QuickPID

-This API (version 2.02) follows the [ArduinoPID](https://github.com/br3ttb/Arduino-PID-Library) library, however there have been some significant updates as follows:
+This API (version 2.03) follows the [ArduinoPID](https://github.com/br3ttb/Arduino-PID-Library) library, however there have been some significant updates as follows:

-- Library named as **QuickPID** and can run concurrently with Arduino **PID**
+- This library named as **QuickPID** and can run alongside with Arduino **PID** if needed
-- Quicker fixed point math in compute function
+- Quicker fixed point math in compute function for small tuning values, floating point math used for large tuning values
 - Reorganized and more efficient PID algorithm
 - micros() timing resolution
 - Faster analog read function
-- `GetError()`function added for diagnostics
+- `GetError()`and `GetpOnE()`functions added for diagnostics and control benefits
+- Runs a complete PID cycle (*read-compute-write*) faster than just an `analogRead()` command  in Arduino

 ### Performance